k8guard/k8guard-start-from-here/README.md

-# 1. Developer Setup First Time
+# First Time Developer Setup

 * Install Go and Setup your setup your `$GOPATH`.